Robinsonwells/case-assistance/CHUNKING-STRATEGY.md

 - Context is preserved for semantic search
 - RAG retrieval has better recall

+**Safety Guarantees:**

+1. **Minimum token enforcement**: Final chunks smaller than `minTokens` are merged with the previous chunk to prevent tiny tail chunks
+2. **Progress guarantee**: Always advances at least 25% of target size to prevent infinite loops
+3. **No text loss**: 100% coverage of original document guaranteed

 **Metadata Tracked:**
 - `chunkIndex`: Chunk position in document
 - `tokenStart`, `tokenEnd`: Token position in document